SoftUni-Internal/interactive-content/EN/08-Exam-Preparation/00-Problem-01.md

 **1. Create a REST Service**

-Use any cloud-based database and create application to keep your data in the cloud.
+Use any cloud-based database and create an application to keep your data in the cloud.

 Create a collection called **shoes.**